 A Brief History of the YMCA Movement

-The Young Men’s Christian Associated was founded in London, England of June 6, 1844, in response to unhealthy social conditions arising in the big cities at the end of the Industrial Revolution.
+The Young Men’s Christian Associated was founded in London, England on June 6, 1844, in response to unhealthy social conditions arising in the big cities at the end of the Industrial Revolution.
 The idea proved popular everywhere.
-In 1851 the Y arrived in North America with the first Y in the United States locating in Boston.
+In 1851 the Y arrived in North America with the first Y in the United States located in Boston.

 The Y movement began in Wilson, NC in February 2000 when about 80 interested residents met at Forest Hills Middle School.
-YMCA status was granted December 21, 2001.
+YMCA status was granted on December 21, 2001.
 The Fitness Company was purchased in February 2002.
 Additional space was added in 2003 and The Robin Givens Youth Wellness Center was dedicated in July 2009.
-The location on Airport Blvd. along with the Woodridge Clubhouse and pool make up our current operation site, with plans to open the new facility in Historic Downtown Wilson in late Summer 2022.
+The location on Airport Blvd. is our current operation site, with plans to open the new facility in Historic Downtown Wilson in late Summer 2022.

 The Wilson Family YMCA is a non-profit community service organization.
 Collectively, YMCA’s are the largest non-profit community service organization in the United States.
-The Y is for all faiths, races, ages, abilities and incomes: everyone is welcome.
-The mission of the YMCA is to put Christian principles into practice through programs that build healthy spirit, mind and body for all.
+The Y is for all faiths, races, ages, abilities, and incomes: everyone is welcome.
+The mission of the YMCA is to put Christian principles into practice through programs that build healthy spirits, mind and body for all.

 Though the Y has evolved over time, our holistic approach to health and well-being has been a consistent theme in our history.
 Relationships help others to weather the ups and downs of change.
-Leveraging the support of a collaboration of members, volunteers and community partners provides encouragement and support, The Wilson Family YMCA makes a huge impact and improves the health and well-being in our community.
+With the support of a collaboration of members, volunteers and community partners allows the Wilson Family YMCA to make a huge impact and improve the health and well-being in our community.